-may be controlled by gatekeepers Ethnic minority groups Vulnerable Group - Not represented in local authority structures, generally discriminated against by majority clans, and therefore often not considered in decision-making processes, and difficult to access services English and Local languages - in particular language of the minority group (prerequisite for successful involvement of small minority groups).
+may be controlled by gatekeepers Ethnic minorit · English and Local languages - in particular language of the minority group (prerequisite for successful involvement of small minor ity groups).
 Word of mouth from local authorities, engagement with community officers, mobile phone, radio, community meetings Depending on the group, some live in one location, whereas others are spread throughout communities, including living in IDP camps/settlements.
 Persons with disabilities Vulnerable Group - Often not included in decision-making processes, and more likely to be excluded from public services and participation Local languages Mobile phone, radio, community meetings, and other media, depending on accessibility needs Consider working with NGOs focusing on disabilities to ensure full reach of disabled persons in the affected States, including through use of media (e.g. Braille, sign language, etc.,) and locations that are accessible and appropriate to ensure their participation.
-Female-headed households Vulnerable Group - Often not integrated in communal decision- making processes Local languages Mobile phone, radio Inclusion in project benefits and access to GBV services as required.
+Female-heade households d Vulnerable Group - Often not integrated in communal decision- making processes Local languages Mobile phone, radio Inclusion in project benefits and access to GBV services as required.
 General community members Potentially Influencing Party - Local communities in project areas Local languages Word of mouth from local authorities, notice board, community meetings, radio Involvement in community engagement and information dissemination.